ShadowAya/anchor-card/README.md

 ```

 Replace the values in the example with your desired settings, and add the card to your Lovelace dashboard.

-## Compatibility

-~~The card was tested on the default Dashboard layout.
-If your testing finds a third-party layout to be incompatible, you have to fork the repo and make the following changes:~~
- - ~~locate `AnchorCard#getCardColumn` in `src/index.tsx`~~
- - ~~refer to the comments for assistance and explanation (TLDR: the card has to find and use its parent to determine if it's on the current dashboard and should scroll)~~
-~~The default implementation takes an element with class "column" as a parent, has a max search depth of 20, and should ignore the edit dialog.~~

-In v2, the card doesn't rely on its parent anymore.

 ## Installation